php-school/php8-appreciate/exercises/have-the-last-say/problem/problem.md

 ----------------------------------------------------------------------
 ## HINTS

-You will need to open the filer for writing before using `fgetcsv` you can do that using `fopen`.
+You will need to open the file for writing before using `fgetcsv` you can do that using `fopen`.

 `fgetcsv` will return *one* line at a time